Pushpavanam Kuppusamy

-Pushpavanam Kuppusamy is a Tamil folk singer, lyricist, writer and music composer of Tamil folk art.
-He has been credited for reviving the Naatupura Paatu a Tamil folk art.
-Together with his wife Anitha Kuppusamy, he has conducted several music concerts of Tamil folk songs.
-Kuppuswamy is also a playback singer.
-The couple have together brought out several albums of authentic Tamil folk music.
+Pushpavanam Kuppusamy is a Tamil folk singer, playback singer, lyricist, writer and music composer.
+He has been credited for reviving the Naatupura Paatu, a type of Tamil folk art.
+Together with his wife Anitha Kuppusamy, he has conducted several concerts of Tamil folk songs, and the couple have together brought out several albums of authentic Tamil folk music.
 He has also written books on Tamil Folk songs.
 He appears on Television Channels like Sun TV, Vijay TV, and Makkal TV performing musical shows.
 He is a recipient of the Kalaimamani award from the Government of Tamil Nadu.

 Biography

-Kuppusamy studied music at Madras University and gained M.A., M.Phil., Ph.,D.,in music.
-He received his PhD from Queen Mary's College, Chennai.
-Sathyabhama University gave Honorary Doctorate to Kuppusamy for his contribution to music.
+Kuppusamy studied at Madras University and gained M.A., M.Phil., and a Ph.D. in music.
+He received his Ph.D. from Queen Mary's College, Chennai.
+Sathyabhama University gave an Honorary Doctorate to Kuppusamy for his contribution to music.

 Along with his wife, he has performed around 3000 shows in India and abroad.
 He is known for his incorporation of social messages through his music.

 Kuppusamy has sung film songs for many popular music directors, including Ilaiyaraaja, Vidyasagar, Yuvan Shankar Raja, Devi Sri Prasad, and G. V. Prakash Kumar.

 Kuppusamy is one of the seasonal judges in Vijay TV hosted Airtel Super Singer and Airtel Super Singer Junior.

-His songs were simple and intense and brought out the imagery of Tamil culture beautifully in simple words.
+His songs are known to be intense and bring out the imagery of Tamil culture beautifully in simple words.